 Airport Lounge Access

-For frequent flyers the airport lounge offers a bit of respite and comfort from the daily travel grind—and if it’s free, it’s that much more comfortable.
-Co-branded airline credit cards often provide this perk as do several of the higher value travel rewards cards.
-Some extend free access to the cardholder’s traveling companion(s), while others charge a fee (in the $25-$50 range).
+The airport lounge offers a bit of respite from the travel grind, especially if you're a frequent flyer.
+That comfort usually comes at a premium, though, unless you have the right credit card.
+Co-branded airline credit cards often gain you free airport lounge access, as do several of the higher value travel rewards cards.
+Some extend free access to the cardholder’s traveling companion(s), while others charge a fee in the $25-$50 range.